oracle-livelabs/oci/healthcare-innovations/ai-vision/ai-vision-setup/ai-vision-setup.md

 This lab assumes:

-* You have an Oracle Cloud account with OCI and IDCS administration privileges or
+* You have an Oracle Cloud account with OCI and Tenancy administration privileges to create policies and compartments.

-* Your OCI and IDCS administrator can perform steps in this lab for you.
+    > **Note 1:**  Policies are only required if you cannot create or use a OCI resources.
+If you are a tenancy administrator, you will have access to all the resources, and you can **optionally skip policy creations in this lab**.

 ## Task 1: Log into OCI

 1. Login into OCI

+    > **Note 2:**  Set up policies based only on the OCI Services that you want to use.
+For example, a policy on Anomaly Detection would not be required if you want to try a lab on OCI Speech AI.

     To setup environment, you need OCI administrator's privileges.
 If you've got these privileges, login into OCI at [cloud.oracle.com](https://www.oracle.com/cloud/sign-in.html). the below image indicates SSO Login as an administrative user.
 If you have administrative previleges and complete access over a tenancy then you need not create any of the policies below steps.